cleary/ansible-tidalcycles/README.md

 If you provide a list of samples paths via the variable *custom_sample_paths* in `vars/all.yml`, these will be added to your settings.json for the Sample Path Browser in the tidalcycles plugin.

 Please note, this *will* replace any existing settings.json, but keep a backup in the same directory, to allow merge/revert.
+This can be excluded with `--skip-tags "config"`

 This is a git submodule: https://github.com/cleary/ansible-tidalcycles-editor-vscode